confluentinc/demo-application-modernization/README.md

 ## Building new use cases with Confluent Cloud and ksqlDB

 Now that you have set your data in motion with Confluent Cloud, you can build real-time applications which would have been nearly impossible before.
-For example, in order to be able to detect an unusual activity on a customer's credit card we need to have real-time access to transactions and their spending habits.
+For example, in order to be able to detect an unusual activity on a customer's credit card we need to have real-time access to transactions and each customer's spending habits.
 Let's leverage the Detect Unusual Credit Card Activity [recipe](https://developer.confluent.io/tutorials/credit-card-activity/confluent.html) to build this capability with Confluent Cloud and ksqlDB.

 1. Create customer stream from `postgres.bank.customers`.